Canonization of Pope Pius XII: Jewish groups

 Pius XII's elevation to venerable status elicited "howls of protest from Jewish groups across Europe and the world" because of his controversial record during the Holocaust.
 The World Jewish Congress called the action "inopportune and premature".
 Rabbi Marvin Hier, founder and dean at the Simon Wiesenthal Center, said he was "amazed" and that "it has become our business, because in my opinion, there would be a great distortion of history" if Pius XII were canonized.
 According to CNN, "in Israel the news has been met with a mixture of disappointment, bewilderment and anger by Jewish leaders".

 The American Gathering of Holocaust Survivors and Their Descendants called the announcement "profoundly insensitive and thoughtless" and added that "pairing the announcement on Pius – who remained publicly silent during the Holocaust – with that on John Paul II, himself a victim of the Nazis, is a particularly disturbing and callous act."

 Stephan Kramer, secretary-general of the Central Council of Jews in Germany, called the declaration a "hijacking of historical facts concerning the Nazi era" and said that Benedict XVI "rewrites history without having allowed a serious scientific discussion.
 That's what makes me furious."

 Rabbi Jeremy Lawrence, the head of Sydney's Great Synagogue, said: "How can one venerate a man who showed such cowardice, who was so close a bystander that he seemed to give his passive permission to the Nazis as the Jews were pried from his doorstep in Rome?".

 Rabbi Yisrael Lau, the chairman of Yad Vashem, said: "I say with all the respect.
 Don't do it, especially not now when many survivors are still alive and it will hurt them deeply knowing that the man who could save, could do much more and did not do it.
 Don't make him holy.
 This is a shame I think for the church.
 It is not a good education for generations to come."

+In 2023, Abe Foxman, former senior official in ADL, claimed that Kertzer's recent book proved that Pius XII did not act significantly to save Jews during the Second World War, and therefore did not deserve to be canonized.

 At odds with those Jews who opposed the canonization of Pius XII, there is the case of Israel Zolli, Chief Rabbi of Rome from 1939 to 1945.
 Rabbi Zolli became a Catholic, taking the name of Eugenio in honor of Pius XII.